Aliases for UGT1A4 Gene

 GeneCards Summary for UGT1A4 Gene

 UGT1A4 (UDP Glucuronosyltransferase Family 1 Member A4) is a Protein Coding gene.
 Diseases associated with UGT1A4 include Crigler-Najjar Syndrome, Type I and Crigler-Najjar Syndrome, Type Ii.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is UGT1A3.
+Among its related pathways are Drug metabolism - cytochrome P450 and Constitutive Androstane Receptor Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is UGT1A5.

 UniProtKB/Swiss-Prot for UGT1A4 Gene